microsoft/hackathon-starter-kit/community-hack/README.md

 #### 1. Determine Name, Purpose and Outcomes of the Hackathon

-Is this a hackathon, workshop or [openhack](https://openhack.microsoft.com/)?
+Is this a hackathon, [workshop](https://github.com/microsoft/OpenHack-FHIR) or [openhack](https://openhack.microsoft.com/)?
 If it's a hackathon, what is the problem statement?

 Either in combination with, or subsequent to this step (after pitching the idea), the organizing team should be formed.

+Disclaimer: Though the workshop link takes you to OpenHack-FHIR, it's run as more of a workshop where you simply follow the instructions to get to the finish :)

 #### 2. Set Date and Determine Event Duration